Geometric QCD I: The Hodge-Dual Surface and Quark Confinement: Hodge -dual minimal surface

 \end{smalleq} The solution of the linear boundary problem \eqref{BCf} for a holomorphic vector function is given by the Hilbert transform \begin{smalleq}

 \end{smalleq} In terms of the Taylor coefficients \begin{smalleq}

 \end{smalleq} In presence of the Virasoro constraint \eqref{Virasoro}, the problem becomes a challenging one, and it was investigated over the last centuries by great mathematicians, starting with Riemann and Hilbert.
-We give a brief summary of modern state of this theory in ~\ref{GenTheory}.
+We give a brief summary of modern state of this theory in the \cite{Migdal2026GeometricQCDII}, where this theory will be used in the final stage of the analytic solution.

 However, for the solution of the quark confinement problem, this general theory can be bypassed, which leads to solvable equations for relativistic quarks in the presence of a confining force coming from our minimal surface.
 This new theory will be described in subsequent sections.